Back to All Events

 UCL Society for the Application of Psychedelics and King’s Psychedelic Research Society are hosting our second annual one-day symposium on the 31st May 2025.

 For the cost of entry, you'll be treated to day of fascinating psychedelic science and knowledge from 8+ speakers!
-Join us to hear from a multidisciplinary lineup including both experts and students working in the field of psychedelic research - capped off with a drinks social just around the corner at The Vault bar, and a special afterparty at Brixton Jam!
+Join us to hear from a multidisciplinary lineup including both experts and students working in the field of psychedelic research - capped off with a drinks social just around the corner at The Vault bar, and a special afterparty at Brixton Jamm!

 Event Details: